-If the ground water flow conditions, as required by paragraph (E)(1)(f) of this rule, demonstrate that the existing or proposed LMW beneficial use area lies or will lie within the surface mine's cone of depression, the applicant shall submit a ground water monitoring plan that is capable of demonstrating the impact of the LMW on water within the cone of depression during the active operational period.
-Additional monitoring may be required if determined to be warranted by the chief.
-The plan shall, at a minimum, include:
+If the ground water flow conditions, as set forth in paragraph (E)(1)(f) of this rule, demonstrate that the existing or proposed LMW beneficial use area lies or will lie within the surface mine's cone of depression, the applicant is to submit a ground water monitoring plan that is capable of demonstrating the impact of the LMW on water within the cone of depression during the active operational period.
+Additional monitoring may be necessary if determined to be warranted by the chief.
+The plan , at a minimum, is to include:

-(a) A sufficient number of observation points to demonstrate that ground water beneath and within the immediate vicinity of the LMW beneficial use area is being captured by the dewatering system for the surface mine;

-(b) The collection of water level measurements on a quarterly basis, or an alternate schedule that is approved by the chief based upon a suitable justification by the applicant; and

-(c) The ground water level information shall be submitted to the chief, in a manner prescribed by the chief, within fifteen days following the end of the quarter in which the ground water levels were measured.

-(2) Ground water monitoring plan during the post-reclamation period.
+- (a) A sufficient number of observation points to demonstrate that ground water beneath and within the immediate vicinity of the LMW beneficial use area is being captured by the dewatering system for the surface mine; - (b) The collection of water level measurements on a quarterly basis, or an alternate schedule that is approved by the chief based upon a suitable justification by the applicant; and - (c) The ground water level information is to be submitted to the chief, in a manner prescribed by the chief, within fifteen days following the end of the quarter in which the ground water levels were measured. - (2) Ground water monitoring plan during the post-reclamation period.

-The application shall include a post-reclamation ground water monitoring plan that is based upon the information required under paragraph (E) of this rule and upon the analysis of all baseline hydrologic, geological and other information in the permit application.
+The application is to include a post-reclamation ground water monitoring plan that is based upon the information as set forth under paragraph (E) of this rule and upon the analysis of all baseline hydrologic, geological and other information in the permit application.
 The plan shall provide for the monitoring of parameters that relate to the suitability of the ground water for current and approved post-mined land uses and for protection of human health and the environment as set forth in this rule.
-The ground water quality monitoring plan shall be maintained a minimum of five years after reclamation.
+The ground water quality monitoring plan is to be maintained a minimum of five years after reclamation.

-(a) At a minimum, the monitoring parameters shall include:

-(i) Alkalinity;

-(ii) Chloride;

-(iii) Lead;

-(iv) Sulfate;

-(v) Total dissolved solids; and

-(vi) Additional parameters that the chief may require to be monitored based upon the waste characterization or leachate analysis and the background sampling of ground water.
-A comparison of leachate and background results to thirty times primary or secondary maximum contaminant level standards, and other geologic and hydrologic information shall determine the specific ground water quality indicator parameters to be included in the ground water monitoring plan during the post-reclamation period.

-(b) The ground water sampling frequency shall be quarterly.
-The chief may require more frequent sampling based on site-specific conditions.
-The chief may approve less frequent sampling based upon a suitable justification by the applicant.

-(c) The post-reclamation ground water monitoring plan shall also include:

-(i) A description of and rationale for the monitoring points;

-(ii) The procedures for collecting representative ground water samples;
+(a) At a minimum, the monitoring parameters are to include: (i) Alkalinity; (ii) Chloride; (iii) Lead; (iv) Sulfate; (v) Total dissolved solids; and (vi) Additional parameters that the chief may direct to be monitored based upon the waste characterization or leachate analysis and the background sampling of ground water.
+A comparison of leachate and background results to thirty times primary or secondary maximum contaminant level standards, and other geologic and hydrologic information will determine the specific ground water quality indicator parameters to be included in the ground water monitoring plan during the post-reclamation period. (b) Ground water sampling frequency is to occur quarterly.
+The chief may direct more frequent sampling based on site-specific conditions.
+The chief may approve less frequent sampling based upon a suitable justification by the applicant. (c) Also included in the post-reclamation ground water monitoring plan shall also include: (i) A description of and rationale for the monitoring points; (ii) The procedures for collecting representative ground water samples;